jcortell/blog/content/post/2020-09-06-week-majorca.md

 It was absolutely gorgeous, wonderful... with the added bonus of very few tourists, in high season, so we got to swim at the best beaches, dine at great restaurants, and all without crowds or waiting lines.

-On Wednesday, September 2nd, my wife, my daughter and I flew Valencia-Palma, rented a VW Golf, and drove to our hotel, the amazing (and amazingly located) [Hospes Maricel](https://www.hospes.com/en/maricel-spa/).
+On Wednesday, September 2nd, my wife, my daughter and I flew Valencia-Palma, rented a VW Golf, and drove to our hotel, the spectacular (and amazingly located) [Hospes Maricel](https://www.hospes.com/en/maricel-spa/).
 We checked in, dropped our stuff in the room, changed, and went straight to the Sa Caleta del Portal Vells beach.
 For dinner we went to [La Parada del Mar](https://laparadadelmar.com/), a restaurant with an interesting concept: chose your fish from the market stall at the entrance, and they prepare it for you.

 The next day we went to Marina Port, where we inspected a yacht and also saw the Louise Michel (the boat that Banksy bought to rescue refugees - thank you!).
 From there we went to Santa Ponça to meet the CEO of a company that produces luxury solar-powered catamarans.
 He invited us to cruise with him and his crew, and prepared a delicious lunch.
 It was absolutely exhilarating to cruise without vibration, smell, noise, or pollution.
 I totally fell in love with the experience, and now I am determined to live in one of those, cruising around the world.